How to cope with change

 More research is emerging that supports the benefits of ‘green time’ in treating and preventing conditions like stress, depression and anxiety.
 In fact, ‘time in nature’ and nature healing is increasingly being recommended by health professionals as a treatment option.

 There are many other options to help build mental fitness in your routine.
-We’ll explore some more of these in greater depth in future, but in the meantime, if you’re looking for more, check out the topics below.
+If you’re looking for more, check out the topics below.

-MensLine Australia is available 24 hours a day, seven days a week, with professional counsellors providing information and support for all emotional health and relationship issues.
+MensLine Australia is available 24 hours a day, seven days a week, with professional counsellors providing information and support for all mental health, emotional health and relationship issues.